Orthographic Projection or Orthogonal projection is a process of representing three-dimensional objects in two dimensions.

 Conclusion

 Orthographic Projection is the key to creating two-dimensional drawings.
 It’s the vocabulary of how we read the drawing.
-I hope I could able to offer a glimpse of what Orthographic Projection actually is.
+I hope I was able to offer a glimpse of what Orthographic Projection is.
 If you have any questions, do write in the comment section and I will be happy to answer.